andrewgdotcom/poshlib/README.md

 * `contains "$string" "${values[@]}"`
     * succeeds if a string is contained in an array or list of strings (but BEWARE of null-safe expansions, see above)

-Note that try works by calling `eval` on its arguments, so they should be quoted accordingly.
-It does not work reliably on complex commands, subshells, or functions.
+Note that try works by calling `eval` on its arguments, so it does not work with complex commands, subshells, or functions.
 This is a design limitation of `bash`.
+If you need to `try` a complex sequence of commands, wrap them in a function and call that instead.

 ### tr - replace trivial calls to `tr` with internal functions where possible